minawalphonce/angular-gridview/README.md

 *cii-grid-select-method*

-[Required] set a method that will be called each time the grid need to be populated with data like. when view is first displayed (if autoload is true), when sorting needed or when pagging is needed.
+[Required] set a method that will be called each time the grid need to be populated with data like. when view is first displayed (if autoload is true), when sorting needed or when paging is needed.

 method must return a promise, with the needed data as promise parameter. method parameter can be sortExpression, pageIndex, pageSize